 Canadian Cancer Registry (CCR)

-In 1992, the person-oriented Canadian Cancer Registry (CCR) evolved from the event-oriented National Cancer Incidence Reporting System established in 1969.
-The CCR is an administrative database.
-Beginning with cases diagnosed in 1992, cancer incidence data collected by provincial and territorial cancer registries (PTCRs) have been reported to the CCR, which is maintained by Statistics Canada.
+Beginning with cases diagnosed in 1992, cancer incidence data collected by the provincial and territorial cancer registries (PTCRs) have been reported to Statistics Canada (StatCan) to populate the Canadian Cancer Registry (CCR).

 Reference period: Calendar year